Fellowship opportunities at the Humanities Center

 - One faculty fellow from the Maxwell School of Citizenship and Public Affairs

 Meet our current and former Faculty Fellows.
 Faculty Fellowships are awarded for the spring semester and include some research funds while in residence.
 A call for proposals typically occurs in the fall for fellowships in the following academic year.
-Applications are reviewed by members of the Center’s Faculty Advisory Board.
-See our FORMS page for more information.
+Applications are reviewed by members of the Center’s Advisory Board.
+Faculty who have held Humanities Center Fellowships in prior years may not re-apply.
+See our Forms page for more information.

 Meet our current and former Dissertation Fellows.
 Humanities Center Dissertation Fellowships are one-year awards carrying a stipend with benefits comparable to graduate fellowships offered by The College of Arts and Sciences.
 Fellows are provided with office space and awarded some funding to support their research while in residence.